Delhi farmhouse caretaker lynched on suspicion of slaughtering cows, selling beef | Health

 In the first FIR, one of the injured, who is a fruitseller by profession, alleged that he and his friends were often called by Rajaram to slaughter cows which he used to bring from his native place.

-He claimed that after slaughtering the cows, they used to cut them into pieces and then package the meat for sale.
+He claimed that after slaughtering the cows, they used to cut them and package the meat for sale.
 The fruitseller claimed that he had worked for Rajaram before and was paid around Rs 500-1,000.

 On Monday, when the caretaker along with some others was working inside the farmhouse, some unidentified men barged in and started thrashing them, police said quoting the FIR.